How to apply for the KT Boost Fund - and other grants

 The KT Boost intends to positively impact the career of scientists.
 That’s why the selection committee wants to learn why and how this funding will make a difference to you.
 You can be honest here, explained Bernhard, yet, also be realistic about what is possible with this funding for the next step in your career.

-For example, this could be to hire a Postdoc or Ph.D. student for the first time to build up leadership.
-To prepare experiments needed to apply for bigger funding where prior results are expected.
-To change your field of research.
-To re-enter science after timeouts.
-To complete a missing puzzle piece before the next career step becomes accessible.
+For example, this could be to hire a Postdoc or Ph.D. student for the first time to build up leadership / To prepare experiments needed to apply for bigger funding where prior results are expected / To change your field of research / To re-enter science after time-outs /To add a missing puzzle piece before the next career step becomes accessible.

 »Think like a project manager« – Also in preparing your application

 In comparison to some other funding schemes, e.g. of the DFG or the European Commission, the Boost Fund is simple and compact.
 Nevertheless: Start early – things usually take longer than expected.
-This might be the case if you need other stakeholders – for the signature under your institution’s support letter or for the calculation of the personnel budget including all employer’s expenses.
+This might be the case if you need other stakeholders – for signing your institution’s support letter or for calculating the personnel budget including all employer’s expenses.

 So count backwards from the end what you need to do until when at the latest – and leave room for delays and feedback.
 You should have your project idea, aims, milestones, and goals ready before you can set up a realistic budget plan.

-Many people do not have a mentor for regular support.
-That is why Oya recommends proactively reaching out, for instance to colleagues, to professors you met before, or to your Ph.D. supervisor.
+Many young researchers do not have a mentor for regular support.
+That is why Oya recommends proactively reaching out, for instance to your PI, colleagues, to professors you met before, or to your former Ph.D. supervisor.
 Create your chances by asking to meet for a coffee or online to discuss your application.

 Be specific about what feedback you are looking for.
 One very important aspect: Is your application clear and understandable – also to a broader audience?